Use these quick links to explore this page

 - Preferred area of infestation is the back

-- Skin irritation & hair loss typically minimal
+- Skin irritation & hair loss are typically minimal

 - Young animals have an increased risk of infection due to their immature immune systems